 Antique Walnut Miniature Tea Table

-With the classic hallmarks of French Empire style, this handsome piece is made of richly stained solid walnut with an octagonal top supported by a beautifully turned pedestal.
-The pedestal stands confidently on its three-footed base.
+With the classic hallmarks of French Empire style, this special miniature is made of elegantly stained solid walnut with an octagonal top supported by a graceful, expertly turned pedestal and tri-footed base.

 Strictly one-of-a-kind and subject to prior sale.
-In very good antique condition.
+In very good restored antique condition.
 Circa 1850.
 6"H x 6.5"D. Please note, the miniature silver compote sitting on top of the table in the alternate images is not included.
 If interested in also purchasing the compote with fruits and vegetables, please call the shop.
 The wine bottle is intended to show scale.
+Original Price $395.00.

 Learn More About Miniature Furniture